 Hercules Capital Total Return

-Next is Hercules Capital (NYSE:HTGC).
-This is a Silicon Valley-headquartered company which seeks out new and developing technology companies in its neighborhood and beyond.
-It then works to finance their developments and takes equity participation.
-Hercules then provides guidance in their development including eventual exit strategies through company sales and initial public offerings (IPOs).
-It too pays a bigger dividend which currently yields 8.4%.
+Next is Hercules Capital.
+This is a Silicon Valley-headquartered firm which seeks out new and developing technology companies in its neighborhood and beyond.
+It works to finance their developments and takes equity participation.
+Then, Hercules provides guidance in their development, including eventual exit strategies through company sales and initial public offerings (IPOs).
+It too pays a bigger dividend which currently yields 14.2%.

 Kinder Morgan (KMI)

 Then, we move on to the energy market in the reliable dividend-paying segment of oil and gas pipelines.
 My pick here is Kinder Morgan.
 Kinder Morgan owns and operates a massive network of pipeline and related oil and gas infrastructure that is crucial to the petroleum industry in the U.S.

 And while oil prices have plunged with skirmishes between OPEC and its allies, petroleum isn’t going away.
 It’s a must-have for the U.S. and global economies.
 It generates an increasing amount of revenues and profits which in turn it pays a portion of in a dividend yielding 7%.